How Long Does a Personal Injury Case Take?

 How is the Value of a Personal Injury Case Decided?

 The value of any claim is dependent largely on what can be proved to a jury if the case went to trial.
 While many cases resolve without a lawsuit ever being filed, and well short of a trial taking place, insurance companies are always assessing their worst day at a jury trial in valuing the case.
-Insurance companies see a drastic difference in the verdict a jury will award someone who treated with a primary care doctor or chiropractor for 6 months and had their pain resolve and someone who underwent surgical procedures and has a permanent injury.
+Insurance companies see a drastic difference in the verdict a jury will award someone who treated with a primary care doctor or chiropractor for 6 months.
 Because of this variation in value, a case should never be resolved without a full understanding of your injuries and whether they will heal.
 If the injury is permanent it is important to have the doctor give opinions on how the injury affects your ability to do everyday things in your life and what effect that will have on your ability to earn a living and do household tasks.
 While it can take longer to document these aspects of a case, taking the time to do this properly can often reduce the chances that a case will have to be filed in court, or go to trial.

 Beyond the medical treatment portion of the case, there are other factors that help determine how long a case will take.
 First among these is whether the insurance company is properly evaluating the case and offering reasonable value for the injury suffered.
 There are certain insurance companies that make a common practice of making low-ball offers and will not offer real value on cases until they have been filed in court.
 We have a lengthy track record of dealing with the different insurance companies and can let our clients know ahead of time if the insurance company they are dealing with makes reasonable offers without a lawsuit or not.